origo-map/origo-documentation/content/layers.md

 ---|---
 `url` | url to the wmts endpoint
 `matrixSet` | the named matrixSet if provided for the source.
 Default matrixSet is the matrixSet created for the map and depends on the map resolutions.
-`matrixIdsPrefix` | the named prefix ifor tileMatrix.
+`matrixIdsPrefix` | the named prefix for tileMatrix.
 Default matrixIdsPrefix is the maps projection code.

 #### Basic example WMTS